-PricewaterhouseCoopers's independent audit stated that, the Reported data in the GreenPower Annual Audit Report of Simply energy's Very Green Deal, Simply Green Premium product for the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules version 5, issued January 2009.
+PricewaterhouseCoopers's independent audit stated that, the Reported Data in the GreenPower Annual Audit Report of Simply Energy's Very Green Deal, Simply Green Premium product for the Settlement Period 1 January 2010 to 31 December 2010 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules version 6, issued January 2010.

-Product Options Residential / Business Number of Customers Australian Jurisdictions GreenPower Accreditation Consumption / Block Very Green Deal,Simply Green Premium Residential / Business 282 VIC, SA 100% Consumption Total Number of Customers 282
+Product Options Residential / Business Number of Customers Australian Jurisdictions GreenPower Accreditation Consumption / Block Very Green Deal, Simply Green Premium Residential / Business 337 VIC, SA 100% Consumption Total Number of Customers 337

-Residential (MWh) Business (MWh) Total (MWh) GreenPower Sales 1,641 13 1,654
+Residential (MWh) Business (MWh) Total (MWh) GreenPower Sales 1,463.1 3.5 1,466.6

-A total of 87,010 RECs were surrendered by Simply Energy in relation to all three Simply Energy Products: GreenSaver, GreenPremium and Green@work.
-Please refer to Table 3 in Section 34.
+A total of 62,851 RECs were surrendered by Simply Energy in relation to all three Simply Energy Products: GreenSaver, Very Green Deal and Green@work (see section 34)

-The purchase of GPRs is shown in aggregate for all three Simply Energy GreenPower Products.
-Please refer to Table 4 in Section 34.
+The purchase of GPRs is shown in aggregate for all three Simply Energy GreenPower Products in Table 4 in Section 34.